h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ### Prec-Recall

-The Precision-Recall Curve or Prec-Recall or **P-R** is another tool for evaluating classification models that is derived from the confusion matrix.
+The Precision-Recall Curve or Prec-Recall (**P-R**) is another tool for evaluating classification models that is derived from the confusion matrix.
 Prec-Recall is a complementary tool to ROC curves, especially when the dataset has a significant skew.
 The Prec-Recall curve plots the precision or positive predictive value (y-axis) versus sensitivity or true positive rate (x-axis) for every possible classification threshold.
-At a high level, we can think of precision as a measure of exactness or quality of the results while recall as a measure of completeness or quantity of the results obtained by the model.
+At a high level, we can think of precision as a measure of exactness or quality of the results and recall as a measure of completeness or quantity of the results obtained by the model.
 Prec-Recall measures the relevance of the results obtained by the model.

 **Precision** is the ratio of correct positive predictions divided by the total number of positive predictions.
 This ratio is also known as **positive predictive value** and is measured from 0.0 to 1.0, where 0.0 is the worst and 1.0 is the best precision.
 Precision is more focused on the positive class than in the negative class, it actually measures the probability of correct detection of positive values (TP and FP).